haunticaachris/crypto/README.md

 * [Earnifi](https://earni.fi/) - Earnifi finds you thousands of dollars in airdrops, NFTs, and claimable assets.
 * [Royal.io](https://royal.io/) - Artists and fans co-own music together.

-# Prices, charts, market caps, etc
+# Prices, charts, lists, market caps, etc
+* [Chainlist](https://chainlist.org/) - Chainlist is a list of EVM networks.
+Users can use the information to connect their wallets and Web3 middleware providers to the appropriate Chain ID and Network ID to connect to the correct chain.
 * [COIN360](https://coin360.com/) - COIN360 is a cryptocurrency and crypto exchange live data aggregator.
 * [CoinMarketCap](https://coinmarketcap.com/) - CoinMarketCap is the world's most-referenced price-tracking website for cryptoassets in the rapidly growing cryptocurrency space.
 * [Crypto Bubbles](https://cryptobubbles.net/) - Interactive bubble chart for the TOP 1000 cryptocurrencies.